jubrito/planner-with-calendar/README.md

 # Next steps (v1):

+- update current time base on if it is visible or not
 - create event button on planner for accessibility
 - react memo planner components?
 - create banner that disappears if fails to create event (e.g., event.start is undefined)